vinaya » pli-tv-pvr » Parivāra

 Apaññatte paññattaṁ, paññatte anupaññattaṁ …pe…

-laid down when there was no existing rule, and laid down an addition to an existing rule …
+laid down a rule when there was no existing rule, and laid down an addition to an existing rule …

 sammukhāvinayo paññatto …pe…